ramikg/openwithida/README.md

 pip install openwithida
 ```

 You should now have _OpenWithIDA_ installed using the latest IDA version found on your PC.
+If not automatically found, you will be prompted to choose your IDA folder.

 ## FAQ